xtdb/driver-examples/.devcontainer/README.md

 ## Useful commands for running locally

-Note that your local repo root directory will be mounted to the `/workspaces` directory within the `app` container by default, so that you easily test and commit code changes.
+Note that your local repo root directory will be mounted to the `/workspaces/driver-examples` directory within the `app` container (matching GitHub Codespaces behavior), so that you can easily test and commit code changes.

 ```bash
 # start in the foreground, with xtdb logs